RiadHossain43/node-multi-tenancy/README.md

 and organisations or between the work-packages and the organisations.
 This means there is no tenancy feature yet.

 Also notice I have a membership collection that defines the relationship between a user and an organisation with appropriate user role.
-These information will be userfull later.
+These information will be usefull later.

 # Further development

 By now you might be thinking to estabilish the relations, we can create some relationship collections just like **memberships** or we can simply put the `organisation` attribute in the **projects** and **work-packages** collections.

-I would choose the later and put the following codes in the **projects** and **work-packages** collections.
+I would choose the later(the rationale behind this decision is a topic itself to be discussed) and put the following codes in the **projects** and **work-packages** collections.
 ```javascript
 organisation: {
   type: mongoose.Schema.Types.ObjectId,